balderdashy/sails-docs/reference/application/advanced-usage/sails.registerActionMiddleware.md

 # sails.registerActionMiddleware()

 > ##### _**This feature is still experimental.**_
-> This method is still under development, and its interface could change at any time.
+> This method is still under development, and its interface and/or behavior could change at any time.

 Register a new action middleware function that will be applied to actions with the specified identities.